TristanFauvel/Gridcells/Readme.md

 ## Instructions:

 In order to run the model, you should run the script named 'model_lauching.py'.
+You can run the model directly within a Docker container:
+1. Build the container image using `build_docker_image.sh`
+2. Run the model in a container : `run_in_container.sh`

 ## Output :